NoisePrints: Distortion-Free Watermarks for Authorship in Private Diffusion Models: Additional Robustness Results

 \section{Additional Robustness Results}

-We provide additional robustness results for our method across different models: \begin{enumerate} \item \Cref{fig:sd2_0_basic2} reports results on SD2.0 under our inversion attack, where the model used for performing inversion is the same as the one used for image generation (SD2.0). \item \Cref{fig:sd2_0_basic3} presents additional results on SD2.0 with basic corruption attacks. \item \Cref{fig:sdxl_basic,fig:sdxl_basic_additional} shows results on SDXL with basic corruption attacks. \item \Cref{fig:sdxl_additional} provides results on SDXL under SDEdit and inversion attacks, with SDXL also used to perform the attacks. \item \Cref{fig:schnell_basic,fig:schnell_basic_additional} presents results on Flux-schnell with basic corruption attacks.
+We provide additional robustness results for our method across different models: \begin{enumerate} \item \Cref{fig:sd2_0_basic2} reports results on SD2.0 under our inversion attack, where the model used for performing inversion is the same as the one used for image generation (SD2.0). \item \Cref{fig:sd2_0_basic3} presents additional results on SD2.0 with basic corruption attacks. \item \Cref{fig:sdxl_basic,fig:sdxl_basic_additional} shows results on SDXL with basic corruption attacks. \item \Cref{fig:sdxl_additional} provides results on SDXL under SDEdit and inversion attacks, with SDXL also used to perform the attacks. \item \Cref{fig:sdxl_imprint_removal} provides results on SDXL under the imprint removal attack presented in \cite{müller2025blackboxforgeryattackssemantic}.
+In this attack, the initial noise $x_T$ that was used to generate the original image latents $x$ is estimated with DDIM inversion using a proxy model (Stable Diffusion 2.0).
+Then, the image latents $x_\theta$ (initialized to $x$) are optimized such that the resulting latents from DDIM inversion stray away from this initial noise estimation of $x_T$.
+The optimization happens through gradient descent, minimizing the loss $L =\|I_{0 \to T}(x_\theta) - (-x_T)\|^2$, with $I_{0 \to T}(x_\theta)$ being the inversion result when starting from $x_\theta$.
+We evaluate the method's effectiveness after 30, 40, and 50 optimization steps.
+As can be seen, this attack is highly effective against watermarking methods that rely on inversion for detection, and is able to cause detection rates to significantly drop with only minor degradations to image fidelity.
+In contrast, our method displays very high robustness against this attack, since it does not rely on inversion and is less affected by the method's adversarial optimization goal. \item \Cref{fig:schnell_basic,fig:schnell_basic_additional} presents results on Flux-schnell with basic corruption attacks.
 Note that Flux-schnell is a few-step model operating with only four denoising steps.
 Accurate inversion is more challenging in such models, making our inversion-free approach a significant advantage. \item \Cref{fig:schnell_additional} shows results on Flux-schnell under SDEdit and inversion attacks, with SDXL used to perform the attacks. \item \Cref{fig:wan_attacks} provides results on the video model Wan, where we adapt image attacks to the video domain.
 Our method demonstrates strong robustness on video while remaining efficient.
 As shown in \Cref{tab:running-time-analysis}, relying on correlation rather than inversion is particularly beneficial for video due to its high dimensionality. \end{enumerate}